-Regardless of any action the Company and/or, if different, the Subsidiary of the Company which employs you (the "Employer") take with respect to any or all income tax (including U.S. federal, state and local tax and/or non-U.S. tax), social insurance, payroll tax, fringe benefits tax, payment on account or other tax-related items related to your participation in the Plan and legally applicable to you ("Tax-Related Items"), you acknowledge that the ultimate liability for all Tax-Related Items is and remains your responsibility and may exceed the amount, if any, actually withheld by the Company and/or the Employer.
-You further acknowledge that the Company and/or the Employer: (a) make no representations or undertakings regarding the treatment of any Tax-Related Items in connection with any aspect of the Restricted Stock Units, including, but not limited to, the award of the Restricted Stock Units, the vesting of the Restricted Stock Units, the issuance of Shares in settlement of the Restricted Stock Units, the subsequent sale of shares acquired at vesting, the receipt of any Dividend Equivalents and the receipt of any dividends; and (b) do not commit to and are under no obligation to structure the terms of this Award or any aspect of the Restricted Stock Units to reduce or eliminate your liability for Tax-Related Items or achieve any particular tax result.
+You acknowledge that, regardless of any action the Company and/or, if different, the Subsidiary which employs you (the "Employer") take with respect to any or all income tax (including U.S. or non-U.S. federal, state and local tax), social insurance, payroll tax, fringe benefits tax, payment on account or other tax-related items related to your participation in the Plan and legally applicable to you or deemed by the Company or the Employer, in its discretion, to be an appropriate charge to you even if legally applicable to the Company or the Employer ("Tax-Related Items"), the ultimate liability for all Tax-Related Items is and remains your responsibility and may exceed the amount, if any, actually withheld by the Company and/or the Employer.
+You further acknowledge that the Company and/or the Employer: (a) make no representations or undertakings regarding the treatment of any Tax-Related Items in connection with any aspect of the Restricted Stock Units, including, but not limited to, the award of the Restricted Stock Units, the vesting of the Restricted Stock Units, the issuance of Shares in settlement of the Restricted Stock Units, the subsequent sale of shares acquired at settlement, the receipt of any Dividend Equivalents and the receipt of any dividends; and (b) do not commit to and are under no obligation to structure the terms of this Award or any aspect of the Restricted Stock Units to reduce or eliminate your liability for Tax-Related Items or achieve any particular tax result.
 Further, if you become subject to tax in more than one jurisdiction, you acknowledge that the Company and/or the Employer (or former employer, as applicable) may be required to withhold or account for Tax-Related Items in more than one jurisdiction.

-Prior to any relevant tax withholding event, you authorize the Company and/or the Employer, or their respective agents, at their discretion, to satisfy any withholding obligation by withholding from any cash payment for Dividend Equivalents or from the proceeds of the sale of the Shares issued upon vesting of your Restricted Stock Units through a mandatory sale arranged by the Company (on your behalf pursuant to this authorization and without further consent) (the "Mandatory Sale").
-If such sale of shares is prohibited by a legal, contractual or regulatory restriction, or the obligation for withholding of Tax-Related Items arises at a time other than the settlement of the Restricted Stock Units, then in addition to, in lieu of or in combination with the above withholding method, you authorize the Company and/or the Employer, or their respective agents, at their discretion, to satisfy any applicable withholding obligations for Tax-Related Items by: (i) withholding from your wages or other cash compensation payable to you by the Company and/or the Employer; or (ii) withholding in Shares to be issued upon vesting of your Restricted Stock Units.
-With respect to subsection (ii) of this provision, this form of withholding must be authorized by the Administrator if you are a Section 16 officer of the Company.
+In connection with any relevant tax withholding event, you agree that you have authorized the Company and/or the Employer, or their respective agents, at their discretion, to satisfy any withholding obligation by withholding from any cash payment for Dividend Equivalents or from the proceeds of the sale of the Shares issued upon settlement of your Restricted Stock Units through a mandatory sale arranged by the Company (on your behalf pursuant to this authorization and without further consent) (the "Mandatory Sale").
+If such sale of Shares is prohibited by a legal, contractual or regulatory restriction or would no longer be in compliance with the requirements of Rule 10b5-1(c)(1) of the Exchange Act, or if the obligation for withholding of Tax-Related Items arises at a time other than the settlement of the Restricted Stock Units, then in addition to, in lieu of or in combination with the above withholding method, you authorize the Company and/or the Employer, or their respective agents, at their discretion, to satisfy any applicable withholding obligations for Tax-Related Items by: (i) withholding from your wages or other cash compensation payable to you by the Company and/or the Employer; or (ii) withholding in Shares to be issued upon settlement of your Restricted Stock Units.
+With respect to subsection (ii) of this provision, this form of withholding must be authorized by the Administrator if you are a Section 16 officer of the Company subject to Section 16 of the Exchange Act.